 Use of church facilities and fees Because of the busy schedule of the parish, we ask that you honor the established time frame for conducting your rehearsal and wedding.
 One hour is allotted for a wedding rehearsal.
 The time frame for your rehearsal will be set by the wedding coordinator.
 All members of the wedding party should be punctual in this regard.
 Our facilities personnel will be available for a period up to five hours on the day of your wedding.
 They will open the Chapel two hours prior to the time of your wedding and will remain through your wedding and allotted time for photographs.
 The fees for these five hours of facilities personnel are included in the general fees for your wedding.
 All fees are payable four (4) weeks prior to your wedding date.

-- Chapel Wedding: $650 (this fee includes the use of the Chapel for the rehearsal and wedding, use of the bridal room, and the marriage preparation process including the FOCCUS inventory, workshop and counseling, and stipend for priest or deacon)
+- Chapel Wedding: $650 (this fee includes the use of the Chapel for the rehearsal and wedding, use of the bridal room, and the marriage preparation process including the PREPARE / ENRICH assessment, workshop and counseling, stipend for priest or deacon, and music coordination).

 - Wedding Coordinator: $150